laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ***Intel UHD Graphics 620***
 - This build is suitable for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel UHD Graphics 620'
-  If your internal graphics is not 'Intel UHD Graphics 620', additional graphics patches might be required
+  If your iGPU is not 'Intel UHD Graphics 620', additional graphics patches might be required

 ***After installation***
 - Remove these boot flags